Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/guides/details.md

 > Item sockets are also picky about colliders in the same way items are.
 The detail object must have a collider on it; colliders on child objects will not work for placing and removing items when the cursor is over them.
 New Horizons will add a spherical collider for you if you set `colliderRadius` to a non-zero value.

 The `position`, `rotation`, and `isRelativeToParent` properties on the `itemSocket` don't describe the location of the detail itself, but rather the point on the detail where items will be inserted.
-This will likely not be at the exact center of the detail, so you should use this properties to customize the location of the socket.
-If there is already an child object you want to use as a pivot point, you can put a relative path from the detail to the child object in the `socketPath` property to use instead of the generated socket point.
+This will likely not be at the exact center of the detail, so you should use these properties to customize the location of the socket.
+If there is already a child object you want to use as a pivot point, you can put a relative path from the detail to the child object in the `socketPath` property to use instead of the generated socket point.

 To see the full list of item socket properties and descriptions of what each property does, check [the ItemSocketInfo schema](/schemas/body-schema/defs/itemsocketinfo/).